JuliaArrays/BlockArrays.jl/README.md

 ## `PseudoBlockArrays`

 `PseudoBlockArrays` are similar to `BlockArrays` except the full matrix is stored contiguously.
 This means that it is no longer possible to set and get blocks by simply changing a reference.
-However, the wrapped array can be directly used in for example linear solvers for.
+However, the wrapped array can be directly used in for example linear solvers.

-Creating a `PseudoBlockArray works in the same way as a `BlockArray`.
+Creating a `PseudoBlockArray` works in the same way as a `BlockArray`.

 ```julia
 julia> pseudo = PseudoBlockArray(rand(3,3), [1,2], [2,1])